 I was born in Harrisburg, Pennsylvania and raised in Pittsburgh.
 As an adult, I moved to Wiesbaden, Germany, and traveled around Europe to the United Kingdom, Austria, Italy, Spain, The Netherlands, and France.
 Inspired by the continent’s art, architecture, and textiles, I returned to the U.S. and enrolled at Claremont Graduate University in California to pursue an art degree.

-Claire remained in Los Angeles after completing her degree, reveling in the cultural diversity and unconventional lifestyles of a city so different from any she had previously inhabited.
-In 2000, she began to exhibit her own work at Newspace Gallery.
-At the time, Claire’s artwork was strongly influenced by the vast sky she could see from her California hillside home, and her beach walks in Santa Monica.
-To this day, her work is informed by the expansive landscapes and ocean views the West Coast has to offer.
+I remained in Los Angeles after completing my degree, enjoying the cultural diversity and unconventional lifestyles.
+In 2000, I began to exhibit at Newspace Gallery.
+At that time my artwork was strongly influenced by the vast sky I could see from my California hillside home, and by frequent visits to Joshua Tree, California.

 In 2009, I moved to Portland, where I enjoy living near the waterfront—the morning mist over the river, the skies at night and the view across the water to the east.
 I am still a frequent visitor to Joshua Tree.
 I’m inspired by the endless, arid landscape of desert wildflowers and Joshua Trees, and the visible stars that alter space and time.
 I work in Portland in a large, old brick building where my studio looks out on the city.
 The contrast between the city of Portland and the serene desert allows me to see each with renewed eyes.